EliseoPlunker/angular-desktop/README.md

 A path like
 ```
     { path: 'MyComponent/:id', component: MyComponent,data:{title:"One"} },
 ```
-need declare as variable params
+need declare in your component a variable called params
 ```
 params:any
 ```